kekons4/employee-directory/README.md

 In this Project we created a Employee Directory web app that displays all Employee information to the screen.
 The user can filter by searching First or Lastname, Username, and by gender.

-Link to Deployed HeroKu application:
+Link to Deployed on GitHub Pages:  https://kekons4.github.io/employee-directory/

 ## Screenshots